BestTimesToVisit.com Logo

 packing

-Pack layers, as São Paulo's weather can be unpredictable, even within the same day.
-A light rain jacket is essential, as sudden downpours are common, especially in summer.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Pack light, breathable clothing, but always include a light jacket or sweater.
+São Paulo's weather can be unpredictable, with cooler evenings even in warmer months.
+Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.